ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 # The problem(Cite at least three sources to support that it is a problem)

 # Three existing projects that come closest to solving
 - MusicBrainz
 - Wikipedia
 - United States of America
 - GNU
 -

-# Your general approach.
-Assess its alignmnet to What is new media per my and others' definitions of.
+# General approach, and its alignment to my and others' definitions of new media.

-# detail the features of your solution.
+## Alignment of the approach to my and others' definitions of new media.

+# Features of my proposed solution, in detail

-# expected outcomse
+# Expected outcomes

-# Tasks list min.20 specific items.Subcatergoize if wanted
+# Tasks list (at least twenty specific items)

 ## Planning and strategy
 - The most important tasks are also the most difficult.
 Developing assets (specifications, software, etc.) is trivial compared to developing communication skills and building allies.
 There's a reason there are several usable computer programs developed for this project, but no other people working on it.